owen-hwlee/isom3360_project_credit_card_defaultee_analysis/README.md

 ## Methodology
 This project adopts classical data mining and machine learning models, specifically focusing on supervised learning as our objective is to predict potential defaultees.
 This project uses the programming language Python, due to its widespread popularity and collection of powerful open-source packages.
 Python libraries such as `numpy`, `pandas` and `scikit-learn` are utilized to perform data preprocessing, model training, prediction and evaluation.
 The entire project is split into 2 parts: data preprocessing and models analysis.
+Our team recommends that readers examine project code by following the order described in this documentation.

 ### Part 1: Data Preprocessing
 One distinct characteristic of our dataset is that it is not divided into train or test sets.
 Therefore, extra steps are taken to manually divide and preprocess our dataset.